You-Gao/Blog/_books/2025-06-30-vibecoding.md

 The same thing exists in the "*No-code*" space for web design, where all you need is a web designer constructing interfaces using design principles.
 Traditionally, you would have a web developer build out the UI because under the UI is a web browser that intakes HTML/CSS/JS.

-All the jobs left are the ones which do "*conceptual*" work.
+All the jobs left are the ones doing "*conceptual*" work.
 A layer above what we would call "*developer*" work.
 Essentially, they focus on if the app is functioning how it's supposed to, not how it is functioning.

 Diagrams have been the best syntax for communicating architectural insight in "*system design*".
 The only role a business would hire for is a software architect who understands how to wire everything up conceptually.
-Then have them draw a diagram of the system and pass it into an AI tool to run implementation.
-That is until a CEO could describe a business function and have the AI build out the system.
+Then have them draw a diagram of the system and pass it into an AI tool to run the implementation.
+That is, until a CEO could describe a business function and have the AI build out the system.

 ### The 30%

-It is no surprise the author advocates to learn "*conceptual*" skills instead of software development.
+It is no surprise the author advocates for learning "*conceptual*" skills instead of software development.
 In other words: "*become a designer*".

 Funnily enough, I have read 3/4 of the books the author recommends: